chadsansing/iot-escape-room-workshop/day-1/activities.md

 **Materials:** crafting supplies, game pieces, minifigs, tape, string, scissors, paper, markers

 - Ask learners, "How do you get to the Internet?"
-- Take a few ideas from the group, then explain the following:
+Take a few ideas from the group, then explain the following:

   The "Internet" is a system of networks and the "Web" sits on top of the Internet and provides an interface for viewing and interacting with the information stored in various computers around the world.

 - Further explain that:

   Anytime you ask the Internet to do something, whether by entering a URL into a browser or watching a video on YouTube, your internet request "hops" through several network devices, like routers and switches and servers, on its way from your computer to the website’s server.

 - Watch this introductory video (also linked from this picture) to give learners a little more context before starting the obstacle course:

   https://www.youtube.com/watch?v=ewrBalT_eBM

+- Then deliver these instructions:

-- Form small improv groups of 4-5 actors.
+  Form small improv groups of 4-5 actors.
 Get together and brainstorm a way to perform how the Internet works.
 Think about how to use your space - you can perform anywhere there's room in the space around you and spread out and move around as much as you'd like.
 Think about the materials around you and grab any props that might help you show the Net at work.

 - Perform your skits for one another.
 Applaud your heart out for the other groups.
 Laugh and cheer at especially great moments of Performing the Net history!

 ## Gigabit activity: sticky note art